microbit-foundation/pxt-microbit-ml/README.md

-# Makecode extension for use with the micro:bit machine learning tool
+# Microsoft MakeCode extension for use with the micro:bit machine learning tool

 This extension is a work in progress.
 It supports unreleased work on the micro:bit machine learning tool.